 Capital gains information (if no T5008 slips)

-Child support or alimony information
+Child support of alimony information

-Home buyers’ plan and Lifelong learning plan information
+Home buyers' plan and lifelong learning plan information

 Information about the sale of your principal residence

-Rental property income and expenses (including CCA)
+Rental property income and expenses

 Self-employed people and commissioned employees

-Income and expenses (including CCA)
+Income and expenses

 Vehicle logbook